-Among the Most Anticipated Novels in Spain of 2023 RIGHTS SOLD TO Feltrinelli Italian Dtv Verlag German Grada Publishing Czech Animus Central M. Kiado Hungarian Brutal Media film & TV series Manuscript in Spanish.
-English sample available. - Pages 240 - Published in March 2023 Los genios [The Geniuses] A must-read novel on the friendship of the two great geniuses of the Latin American Boom and the reasons that broke it forever.
+Among the Most Anticipated Novels in Spain of 2023 RIGHTS SOLD TO Feltrinelli Italian Dtv Verlag German Grada Publishing Czech Lebada Neagra Romanian Animus Central M. Kiado Hungarian Hayat Publishing Arabic Brutal Media (BBC) film & TV series Manuscript in Spanish.
+English sample translated by George Henson available. - Pages 240 - Published in March 2023 Los genios [The Geniuses] A must-read novel on the friendship of the two great geniuses of the Latin American Boom and the reasons that broke it forever.
 García Márquez and Vargas Llosa met in Caracas airport on August 1967.
 Vargas Llosa, just thirty-one, was already a critically acclaimed writer.
 García Márquez was forty and had finally found success with One Hundred Years of Solitude.
 Before embracing each other in Caracas airport and starting their friendship, the two literary geniuses had exchanged letters and readings with admiration.
 They became close friends, even compadres, as neighbours in the Sarrià neighbourhood of Barcelona.
 Against all odds, one day their friendship suddenly turned upside down and was marred forever.
 In February 1976, Vargas Llosa met García Márquez in a Mexico City theatre.
 He punched him in the nose, knocking him down and leaving him with a black eye and a broken nose.
 He barked: "This is for what you did to Patricia!"
 What did García Márquez do to Patricia Llosa, Mario's wife?
 Why did Vargas Llosa punch García Márquez in the face?
 What intimate circumstances ruined that friendship which seemed unbreakable?
 Why did they not meet or talk to each other again?
 Why did they become fierce enemies, despite the efforts of their common literary agent, Carmen Balcells?
 Los genios, the most ambitious and fascinating of Jaime Bayly's novels, plunges with formidable verve into the glorious years in which García Márquez and Vargas Llosa were close friends.
 It also explores, drawing from licenses of fiction, those felonies, secrets, betrayals and volcanic angers that thunderously blew apart that friendship.
 And at the same time, Los genios is a brilliant canvas of a literary epoch: the effervescent Barcelona of the Boom times, the family life, the affections, pressures, social and political commitments and thoughts of legendary writers, the effects on them of the convulsed Latin American politics of the time, among others.
 A world with a rich, melodramatic at times, explosive plot.
 A plot that, if ever it had to be told, what better than to be told through a incisive, humorous and groundbreaking pen like Bayly's.

-First print run 20,000 COPIES SOLD OUT Los genios is one of those novels that people already have an opinion about without even opening it.
-Because of the usual: friendships, loyalties, lack of sense of humor, the need to look good.
+More than 40,000 COPIES SOLD Los genios is one of those novels that people already have an opinion about without even opening it.
 Leaving this aside, the book, which is excellent, stands up for itself, like good jokes.
 Laughter is the end of many debates. [...]
 It is the magic of gossip, gossipy realism.
 And not only for the content, but for the tone.
 The prose is loaded with lapidary phrases and melodramatic clichés, and so it flies with the lightness of things that are told after midnight in the corridors of a party where the waiter has already passed by several times.
 'Se non è vero è ben trovato.'
-El Periodico (\\\\ four stars) [As for the novel ending] we can say it is moderate for what could be expected from the author, enfant terrible of Lima's elite, with a sharp intelligence, once unbridled and today more distilled.
-But the important thing about the book is not how he resolves the gossip.
-What is valuable is how it illuminates this event between two literary giants.
-The book offers valuable information, edited with skill from the cover photo itself. \El País
+El Periodico ( four stars) What Bayly has undertaken in Los genios is the elevation of pure gossip to literary category.
+This is a stupendous novel.
+Alberto Olmos, El Confidencial Bayly has an irrepressible sense of humor.
+At every turn he makes us laugh.
+Germán Gullón, El Cultural